Whatsapp Icon

 Supplements Commonly Used During Lung Cancer Treatment

 Lung cancer treatment can be a challenging journey, often requiring a multidisciplinary approach to manage both the disease and its side effects.
-In addition to conventional treatments like chemotherapy, radiation, and surgery, many patients and healthcare providers look towards supplementary options to enhance overall well-being and support the body's natural defenses.
+In addition to conventional treatments like chemotherapy, radiation, and surgery, many patients and healthcare providers look towards supplementary options to enhance overall well-being and support the body's natural defences.
 Here's a look at some supplements commonly used during lung cancer treatment.

 Antioxidants